The Island

 Highest Point: Mount Manureva, the island’s highest peak, reaches 389 meters.

-Languages Spoken: Rurutuan and French.
+Languages Spoken: Rurutuan (similar to Tahitian) and French.

 Currency: Pacific Franc (XPF), about 110 Francs to the USD.